AqwamCreates/DataPredict/docs/API/Others/DistributedLearning.md

 ### reinforce()

-Reward or punish model based on the current state of the environment.
+Reward or punish a model from a model number based on the current state of the environment.

 ```
 DistributedLearning:reinforce(currentFeatureVector: Matrix, rewardValue: number, returnOriginalOutput: boolean, modelNumber: number): integer, number -OR- Matrix